jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 bits hash160 -in pubkey.hex | bits addr --witness-version 0 -P
 ```

 The presence of the `--witness-version` (`--wv`) flag indicates a segwit address and its value represents the version.
 When this flag is present the `--type` flag is ignored.
-Segwit addresses identify themselves as pay to witness key hash (P2WKH) or pay to witness script hash (P2WSH) by the size of their payload, thus the user is expected to form and provide the correct payload as necessary.
+Segwit addresses, per [BIP 141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki), identify themselves as [pay to witness key hash](https://river.com/learn/terms/p/p2wpkh/) (P2WKH) or [pay to witness script hash](https://river.com/learn/terms/p/p2wsh/) (P2WSH) by the size of their payload, thus the user is expected to form and provide the correct payload as necessary.

-The `bits addr` command isn't doing anything magical.
-It accepts a payload and optional network and address type (or witness version) arguments, prepends the correct version byte and encodes in base58check or bech32, as appropriate.
-This can also be done manually with other [bits](https://github.com/jtraub91/bits) cli subcommands as we will see in the next section.
+The `bits addr` command isn't doing anything magical 🧙‍♂️ It accepts a payload and optional network and address type (or witness version) arguments, prepends the correct version byte and encodes in [base58check](https://en.bitcoin.it/wiki/Base58Check_encoding) or [bech32](https://en.bitcoin.it/wiki/Bech32) ([BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)), as appropriate.
+This can also be done manually with other [bits](https://github.com/jtraub91/bits) CLI subcommands as we will see in the next section.

 ### Encoding (and decoding) with `base58` and `bech32`

-The [bits](https://github.com/jtraub91/bits) cli provides methods for encoding and decoding base58(check) and bech32.
+The [bits](https://github.com/jtraub91/bits) CLI provides methods for encoding and decoding base58(check) and bech32.

-Recreating what was performed above, by the `bits addr` command, but instead with `bits base58` and `bits bech32`, repectively, we could do the following, for example.
+Recreating what was performed above by the `bits addr` command, but instead with `bits base58` and `bits bech32`, repectively, we could do the following, for example.

 For legacy P2PKH addresses: